Use the instructions below to find the firmware (FW) version for an Intel® Solid State Drive (Intel® SSD) on Windows* and Linux*.

 Type the command: sudo hdparm -i <device name>.
 Example: sudo hdparm -i /dev/sda

 Note If information for an NVMe drive is needed, the drive will be listed as 'nvme0n1' or similar and the hdparm command above will not work (hdparm works with ATA devices only).
-Other tools can be used, such as the Intel® Datacenter Tool, to determine the FW version.
+Other tools can be used, such as the Intel® Memory and Storage CLI Tool, to determine the FW version.

 The firmware version displays after the model number: